Glenfarclas Cross Country Handicap Chase Preview, Tips, Runners & Trends (November Meeting)

 Glenfarclas Cross Country Handicap Chase Past Winners

 Here are the Glenfarclas Cross Country Handicap Chase past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won along with the age & weight of the horse.
+Each row details the year of the race, the horse which won, along with the age & weight of the horse.
 The horse's trainer and the jockey at the time of winning the Glenfarclas Cross Country Handicap Chase are also displayed, along with the starting price at which the horse was sent off.

 Race Notes: Abandoned in both 2016 and 2022 and rescheduled for the following January.
+The 2025 renewal was cancelled earlier in the week due to the ground being too quick.

 YearHorseInfo